grannycart/subworld-shortstory1/rough-draft_from-typed-version.md

 Percy turned up the volume on her headset.
 "I don't hear anything."
 Percy said.
 The younger woman had phenomenal ears, and Percy knew that.

-"Directly towards out bow.
+"Directly towards our bow.
 It's some kind of regular clicking."

 "Not a new contact then?"